benber86/analytics_proposal/README.md

 ### Overtime, external personnel and operational costs

 These costs are budgeted to:
-1. Compensate external contributors recruited to help with specific tasks
+1. Compensate external contributors recruited to help with specific tasks (design, analysis, etc.)
 2. Compensate the developers if they need to work overtime to deliver a feature or satisfy a request by the DAO/core team on top of their currently assigned task
 3. Cover unforeseen operational costs (subscription/report purchase, gas costs for contract deployments or test txs, etc.)